Camp Ivy - Dog training in Portland, Oregon

 Service radius covers Portland & some areas SW of Portland.
 Please meet me with your pup on a 6ft leash for pick-up and drop-off.
 I can also pick-up and drop-off if you have a lockbox, key code, or key copy for me.

-Camp Ivy Sleepaway Camp: Like Camp Ivy Half Day, except overnight and/or for a number of days!
-This is a “board & train” option which is of course all force-free & intimidation-free methods (very rare, unfortunately, to find!)
-Over a 24 hour period training your puppy is never not happening – they are always learning!
+Camp Ivy Sleepaway Camp: Like Camp Ivy Half-Day, except overnight and/or for a number of days!
+This is a "board & train" option which is of course all force-free & intimidation-free methods (very rare, unfortunately, to find!)
+Over a 24 hour period, training your puppy is never not happening - they are always learning!
 Pricing is $360 per 24 hour period (includes travel for pick-up and drop-off).
 Please text me at 971-221-2397 to request availability.
-It is recommended though to reserve 2 months in advance ideally, and that your pup already be enrolled in Half Day Camp.
+It is recommended to reserve at least 2 months in advance, and your pup should be enrolled in Half-Day Camp as well.

 My Methods